-Other owners would prefer that the ATU not change between BYP and IN as bands and antennas are changed.
+Others prefer that the ATU not change between BYP and IN as bands and antennas are changed.

-ATU Mode Switch can be changed with the ATU MODE SWITCH menu item.
+ATU Mode Switch can also be changed with the ATU MODE SWITCH menu item.

 ^AB ATU Settings Per Bin (current band), new in 01.52